romanpunia/vitex/README.md

 Tomahawk is licensed under the MIT license

 ## Known Issues
 This project is under development, bugs aren't the rare thing.
 Also dependency installation process can by quite tricky on some platforms like MacOS.
 OpenGL is not working properly, sooner or later it will be fully implemented, but it requires too much work for one person.
 There is about 60 shaders written in HLSL, they must be also implemented in GLSL for OpenGL to work properly.
-Script interface covers less than 5% of Tomahawk's abilities, bindings are wasting to much time to write, sorry :)
+Script interface covers less than 5% of Tomahawk's abilities, bindings are wasting too much time to write, sorry :)